-Albquerque’s metropolitan area includes fast-growing Rio Rancho, with its new Central Business District.
-Highlighted here is what remains within the New Mexico state highway system, historic U.S. 66 and 85, and the freeway network.
+Albuquerque’s metropolitan area includes fast-growing Rio Rancho, with its own Central Business District.
+Outlined here is what remains within the New Mexico state road system, Historic U.S. 66 and 85, and the freeway network.

-Some of the historical information (especially regarding state routes) provided on this guide was researched using Steve Riner’s New Mexico Highways web site.
+Some of the historical information (especially regarding state roads) provided on this guide was researched using Steve Riner’s New Mexico Highways web site.

 Pan American Freeway

 Interstate 25 is known as the Pan American Freeway through the Albuquerque metropolitan area.
 The freeway joins the Sandoval County cities of Bernalillo and Rio Rancho with Albuquerque and South Valley as the main north-south route.
 Overall capacity ranges from four lanes through the Sandia Pueblo to ten lanes outside of Downtown.

 Portions of Interstate 25 were improved through the mid-2000s as part of the GRIP initiative.
 A $15.5-million project upgraded the freeway at NM 556 (Tramway Road) by expanding the road to six lanes and replacing the 1955-58 overpasses above Tramway Road.
 Work at Exit 234 was completed by Spring 2006.

 The Tramway Road interchange work is part of an overall GRIP project to expand Interstate 25 northward from Albuquerque to Bernalillo.
 Work starting in 2008 widened the freeway to six overall lanes from NM 556 to U.S. 550, through Sandia Pueblo and the city of Bernalillo.1